wp-plugins/runners-log/readme.txt

 = 2.2 =
 * FL - Added Google Chart suppport.
 See Faq and Screenshots

+= 2.3 =
+*FL - Google Chart: Better color palettes
+*FL - Google Chart: Markers for the type bar
+*to do add cadance field

 == Upgrade Notice ==

 = 1.0.0 =